Some eye drops have been recalled due to potentially fatal bacterial contamination. Click here for more information.

 High Myopia

-What is high myopia (nearsightedness)?
+What is childhood high myopia (nearsightedness)?

 High Myopia is a rare inherited type of high-degree nearsightedness.
 It happens when your child’s eyeballs grow longer than they should or the cornea is too steep.
 High myopia is linked to eye diseases such as retinal detachments and glaucoma.
 Left untreated, high myopia complications can lead to blindness, so regular eye exams are critical.